-If a CLOB column is to be created and it has a size of greater than 2 GB, the size will be ignored and the default CLOB\SIZE parameter of 32K will be used.
+If a CLOB column is to be created and it has a size greater than 2 GB, the size will be ignored and the default CLOB_SIZE parameter of 32K will be used.
 This will allow the DBA to carefully craft the database parameters.

-Setting the B\RUNSTATS parameter
+Setting the B_RUNSTATS parameter

-This parameter will be used at the end of a data load, after all the records are inserted and the layer is being readied to put into normal\io mode.
-The last part of switching to normal\io mode will be the checking of B\RUNSTATS.
-"YES" will be the default if no B\RUNSTATS parameter is present in the DEFAULTS keyword of the dbtune.sde file.
-B\RUNSTATS only applies to the business table If B\RUNSTATS is equal to "YES" or "yes", then a full runstats will be performed on the table automatically.
+This parameter will be used at the end of a data load, after all the records are inserted and the layer is being readied to put into normal_io mode.
+The last part of switching to normal_io mode will be the checking of B_RUNSTATS.
+"YES" will be the default if no B_RUNSTATS parameter is present in the DEFAULTS keyword of the dbtune.sde file.
+B_RUNSTATS only applies to the business table.
+If B_RUNSTATS is equal to "YES" or "yes", then a full runstats will be performed on the table automatically.
 If it is set to anything else, then a runstats will not happen.
 The vast majority of users will want to have the full runstats done on the table.
-For those who wish to do something special with it for some reason, such as only do indexes, they can set B\RUNSTATS to "NO" and perform a manual RUNSTATS command with any options they choose.
+For those who want to do something special with it for some reason, such as only do indexes, they can set B_RUNSTATS to "NO" and perform a manual RUNSTATS command with any options they choose.

-Setting the MAX\CACHED\CURSORS parameter
+Setting the MAX_CACHED_CURSORS parameter

 Some control should be available over how many cursors per user can be allocated to the cache.
-While there are database tuning parameters related to the maximum number of cursors (SQL\MAX\CONCURRENT\ACTIVITIES for DB2), these are of limited use or are often are not set - effectively limited only by available resources and complexity of query.
-Simply applying the default max cursor value may cause issues on heavily loaded systems.
-To better control this, or to disable caching entirely the dbtune parameter MAX\CACHED\CURSORS was added as a DEFAULTS keyword.
+While there are database tuning parameters related to the maximum number of cursors (SQL_MAX_CONCURRENT_ACTIVITIES for DB2), these are of limited use or often are not set and are effectively limited only by available resources and complexity of query.
+Simply applying the default maximum cursor value may cause issues on heavily loaded systems.
+To better control this, or to disable caching entirely, the DBTUNE parameter MAX_CACHED_CURSORS was added as a DEFAULTS keyword.
 The current default value is "80".
 To disable caching, set it to "0".

-Setting the system table DATA\DICTIONARY keyword
+Setting the system table DATA_DICTIONARY keyword

-During the execution of sdesetupdb2 the ArcSDE and geodatabase system tables and indexes are created with the storage parameters of the DATA\DICTIONARY keyword.
+During the execution of sdesetupdb2, the ArcSDE and geodatabase system tables and indexes are created with the storage parameters of the DATA_DICTIONARY keyword.
 You may customize the keyword in the dbtune.sde file prior to running the sdesetupdb2 tool.
-In this way you can change default storage parameters of the DATA\DICTIONARY keyword.
+In this way, you can change default storage parameters of the DATA_DICTIONARY keyword.